Barbara4125/base-number-draw-onchain-20260604173130/README.md

 ## Overview

 NumberDrawVault is intended to provide a clear foundation for building, reviewing, and maintaining a number draw system with on-chain components.

+This README is written to help contributors understand the repository, set it up locally, and work with it consistently.

+Because the project structure may evolve over time, always review the files in the repository for the most current implementation details.

+## Features

+- Project identity for an on-chain number draw application.
+- Repository-based workflow suitable for local development.